Find a Society

 Sounds good but it also sounds expensive.

-We have a selection of kit that we can lend out to new people to use including clothes, weapons, and footwear.
+We have a selection of kit that we can lend out to new people to use, including clothes, weapons, and footwear.
 If you decide that re-enactment is for you, then we have the skills and knowledge to guide you along the journey of getting your own kit.
 Whilst there is obviously a cost to you getting your own kit together, no one expects you to do this.
 At our craft sessions, we can help you make your kit yourself (which saves money), and by spreading purchases out over time this hobby isn’t as expensive as it might seem on the surface.
-Beyond membership fees, we do not enforce any monetiray commitemnets for you.
+Beyond membership fees, we do not enforce any monetary commitments for you.
 It is entirely up to you what you spend and when, we understand student life is expensive enough already!

 Ok, so what would joining let me do?